This Is A Bubble

 What you want to look at there is the "SPX" column.
 See those high numbers in the red boxes?
 So those are the percentile rankings for the S&P's (NYSEARCA:SPY) underperformance versus the assets listed on the left.
 The message there is clear: credit's outperformance versus equities in the period capturing last Wednesday's selloff was anomalous.

-That, as I noted in the second post linked above, underscores the extent to which the rally in credit markets off the deflationary doldrums of February 2016 has proven bulletproof.
+That, as I noted in the second post linked above, underscores the extent to which the rally in credit markets off the deflationary doldrums of February 2016 has proven bullet-proof.
 There was a brief stumble in early March when crude sold off hard, causing oil-HY correlations to spike, but other than that, junk has remained resilient.

 So resilient, in fact, that the last time spreads in both synthetic and cash markets were as tight as they are now, crude was trading at roughly $90/bbl: